-See Kochanek-Bartels Splines (page 84).
+See Kochanek--Bartels Splines (page 98).

 - vertices Sequence of vertices. - grid (optional) Sequence of parameter values.
 Must be strictly increasing.
 If not specified, a uniform grid is used (0, 1, 2, 3, ...). - tcb (optional) Sequence of tension, continuity and bias triples.
-TCB values can only be given for the interior vertices. - alpha (optional) TODO - endconditions (optional) Start/end conditions.
-Can be 'closed', 'natural' or pair of tangent vectors (a.k.a. "clamped").
-If 'closed', the first vertex is re-used as last vertex and an additional grid time has to be specified.
+TCB values can only be given for the interior vertices. - alpha (optional) See Parameterized Parameterization (page 73). - endconditions (optional) Start/end conditions.
+Can be 'closed', 'natural' or a pair of tangent vectors (a.k.a. "clamped").
+If 'closed', the first vertex is re-used as last vertex and an additional grid value has to be specified.

-class splines.Natural(vertices, grid=None, \, alpha=None, endconditions='natural') Bases: splines.CubicHermite (page 160)
+class splines.Natural(vertices, grid=None, , alpha=None, endconditions='natural')

+Bases: CubicHermite (page 183)